PsyTeachR/data-skills-v2/docs/01-intro.md

 You'll see that four objects now appear in the environment pane:

 * `name` is <a class='glossary' target='_blank' title='A data type representing strings of text.' href='https://psyteachr.github.io/glossary/c#character'>character</a> (text) data.
 In order for R to recognise it as text, it **must** be enclosed in double quotation marks `" "`.
 * `age` is <a class='glossary' target='_blank' title='A data type representing a real decimal number or integer.' href='https://psyteachr.github.io/glossary/n#numeric'>numeric</a> data.
 In order for R to recognise this as a number, it **must not** be enclosed in quotation marks.
-Every year I have to update my age in this book and I am confronted with my own mortality getting ever closer.
+Every year I have to update my age in this book and I am confronted with my own mortality drawing ever closer.
 * `today` stores the result of the function `Sys.Date()`.
 This function returns your computer system's date.
 Unlike `name` and `age`, which are hard-coded (i.e., they will always return the values you enter), the contents of the object `today` will change dynamically with the date.
 That is, if you run that function tomorrow, it will update the date to tomorrow's date.
 * `birthday` is also a date but it's hard-coded as a specific date.
 It's wrapped within the `as.Date()` function that tells R to interpret the character string you provide as a date rather than text.